 It was politics again that influenced the difficult decision Pilate had to make when confronted with the truth Himself, the Lord Jesus.
-At first glance, it may seem that only Jesus was on trial, but looking closer, we can see that Pontius Pilate and the complicit ruling elders of Israel were on trial for their souls.
+At first glance, it may seem that only Jesus was on trial, but looking closer, we can see that Pontius Pilate and the ruling elders were on trial for their souls.
 Let's look closer at the politics surrounding the Roman governor.

 The Jewish civil and ceremonial law book called the Talmud records that, forty years before the destruction of the Temple of Jerusalem, i.e., two years before the crucifixion of Christ, judgment in matters of life and death was taken away from Israel.
-Tiberius Caesar decreed that only the governor or procurator had the authority to execute a man.
+Tiberius Caesar had decreed that only the governor or procurator had the authority to execute a man, but this was not always strictly followed, for a few months later, there was the stoning to death of Stephen, an illegal act (Acts 7), plus the leaders also tried to get the woman caught in the act of adultery stoned to death (John 8:5).

-Tiberius Caesar entrusted administration in Rome to his right-hand man, Lucius Sejanus.
-Because the land of Judea (Israel) was known to be a problematic land to rule, Sejanus picked Pontius Pilate as the procurator of Judea because he was known to be one who would take no nonsense from the people under his rule.
+Tiberius Caesar had entrusted administration in Rome to his right-hand man, Lucius Sejanus.
+Because the land of Judea (Israel) was known to be a problematic land to rule, Sejanus had picked Pontius Pilate as the procurator of Judea because he was known to be one who would take no nonsense from the people under his rule.
 Upon Pilate's arrival, though, he began making mistakes.
-He marched his soldiers up to Jerusalem from their seaside garrison resort of Caesarea, bearing Caesar's image on their standards.
+He marched his soldiers up from their seaside garrison resort of Caesarea up to Jerusalem, bearing Caesar's image on their standards.
 The Romans believed that Caesar was a god, which was, of course, objectionable to the Jewish people.
-Pilate determined that the Roman province of Judea and Jerusalem should be treated like any other province of Rome.
-All kinds of religious protests broke out.
-Josephus, the historian, wrote that when the Roman forces and Pilate returned to Caesarea, a host of Jews followed him imploring him to hear their case.
+Pilate was determined that the Roman province of Judea and Jerusalem should be treated as any other province of Rome.
+All kinds of religious protest broke out.
+Josephus, the historian, wrote that, when the Roman forces and Pilate returned to Caesarea, a host of Jews followed him imploring him to hear their case.
 Here's what Josephus wrote: